MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/04-OpenAI-NL-SQL.md

     ```

     > [!NOTE]
-    > In a real-world scenario, the schema would be updated as the database schema changes and only include tables that users are allowed to query using natural language processing.
-Additionally, it is imperative to plan for proper database security measures to prevent unauthorized access and protect sensitive data.
+    > In a real-world scenario, the schema could be updated as the database schema changes and only include tables and fields that users are allowed to query using natural language processing.

     - The natural language query created by the end user is embedded into the prompt.
     - A rule is defined to convert any string values to a parameterized query value to avoid SQL injection attacks.